betaflight/betaflight.com/docs/wiki/archive/Installing-Betaflight.md

 You will need to log out then log back in and now you should have access to the device.

+If you are still not added to the _dialout_ group (you can check that using the `groups` command), try restarting your system.

 #### Troubleshooting installation problems:

 If you see your ttyUSB device disappear right after the board is connected, chances are that the ModemManager service (that handles network connectivity for you) thinks it is a GSM modem.
 If this happens, you can issue the following command to disable the service: